eaygoren/test-project/README.md

-# Slot Game Case Study
+# Slot Game Test Project
 This slot game was developed as a test project using modern web technologies.

 ## Table of Contents